basecamp/kamal-site/docs/upgrading/proxy-changes.md

 ---
-title: Replacing Traefik with kamal-proxy
+title: Proxy Changes
 ---

-# Proxy changes
+# Kamal 2: Proxy Changes

 In Kamal 1, we used [Traefik](https://traefik.io/traefik) to enable gapless deployments.